-Background: Bobolink, a threatened species in Ontario and Canada, breed in hay fields, pastures, and other land cover types that provide grassland-like environments.
+Background: Bobolink, a threatened species in Ontario and Canada, breed in hayfields, pastures, and other grasslands.
 Many songbird nests fail to fledge young and the frequency of fledging typically varies across land cover types and uses.
 Additionally, characteristics of fields (e.g., size), field surroundings (e.g., field edges), and landscape characteristics (e.g., percent of nearby forest cover) may influence nest survival because these characteristics can be associated with nest predators, food availability, and other reasons for nest failure.

-Project work: In collaboration with Professor Erica Nol, graduate student Monica Fromberger, and others in the Nol lab at Trent University, we are studying Bobolink to learn about the environmental conditions that provide the best opportunities for nest success.
-We monitored nests over 2 years in various land cover types (i.e., restored grasslands, fallow fields, pastures, hay fields) and pooled our data with existing nest data collected by the Nol lab to model Bobolink nest survival across typical environmental conditions on farms and conservation lands.
+Project work: In collaboration with Professor Erica Nol, graduate student Monica Fromberger, and others in the Nol lab at Trent University, we studied Bobolink nest survival to learn about the environmental conditions that provide the highest probability for nests to survive.
+We monitored nests over two years in various land cover types (i.e., restored grasslands, fallow fields, pastures, late-cut hayfields) and pooled our data with nest data collected previously by BECO and the Nol lab to model Bobolink nest survival across typical environmental conditions on farms and conservation lands.

 Project dates: 2017 – 2019

 Funding: Support for this project was provided by the Government of Ontario, Mitacs, Echo Foundation, the CICan Natural Resources Internship program, and individual donors.